Looking for Plagiarism-Free Answers for Your US, UK, Singapore, New Zealand, and Ireland College/University Assignments?

 B)An authentic reflective storyboard

-C)A Mahara portfolio containing reflection on lectures
+C)A Mahara portfolio containing a reflection on lectures

 This segment is to demonstrate your understanding of reflective approaches as taught in class over the last 10 weeks, using academic references and adequate examples from your work life or university experience.
 Your referencing should be done using the Harvard style and sources should be from peer-reviewed journals.